thephpleague/flysystem/readme.md

 * Emulate directories in systems that support none, like AwsS3.
 * Support third party plugins.
 * Make it easy to test your filesystem interactions.
-* Support streams for bigger file handling
+* Support streams for big file handling

 # Installation